Get an Investor Visa in Dubai [A Detailed Guide]

 Difference between Investor Visa and Partner Visa

-Although the terms investor visa and partner visa may be considered by some as synonyms, there is a structural difference between the two.
+Although the terms investor visa and UAE partnership visa may be considered by some as synonyms, there is a structural difference between the two.

 Dubai partner visa is issued to an entrepreneur whose business setup in Dubai mainland has more than one owner or shareholders.
 For instance, if you decide to incorporate a Limited Liability Company (LLC) in mainland Dubai, you will be required to partner with a local sponsor, as per UAE law.
 In this scenario, you will receive a Partner Visa, since your business will have more than one shareholder.

-Structural difference and terminology aside, both investor visa and partner visa are the same in terms of legality and benefits.
+Structural difference and terminology aside, both investor visa and partnership visa in the UAE are the same in terms of legality and benefits.

 Who can apply for an investor visa in Dubai?